Your Title Goes Here

 What is the timetable like?

 Students will choose three or four A levels and the Welsh Baccalaureate across two years of study.
-Student will have 7/8 hours of teaching per subject, per cycle, along with supervised study sessions where students are expected to develop their independent learning.
+Students have 7/8 hours of teaching per subject, per cycle, along with supervised study sessions where students are expected to develop their independent learning.
 The Sixth Form building will be open from 8am-6pm Monday- Friday for study support and use of the IT facilities.

 What extra activities will be on offer?